marmelab/react-admin/Validation.md

   {
     "errors": {
-      "title": "An article with this title already exists.
+      "root": { "serverError": "Some of the provided values are not valid.
+Please fix them and retry." }, "title": "An article with this title already exists.
 The title must be unique.", "date": "The date is required",
       "tags": { "message": "The tag 'agrriculture' doesn't exist" },